Libensemble/libensemble/docs/platforms/perlmutter.rst

 .. dropdown:: **warning: /tmp/pgcudafatYDO6wtSva6K2.o: missing .note.GNU-stack section implies executable stack**

    Recently this warning has been encountered when compiling the forces example on Perlmutter.
-This does not affect the run, but can be supressed by adding ``-Wl,-znoexecstack`` to the build line.
+This does not affect the run, but can be suppressed by adding ``-Wl,-znoexecstack`` to the build line.

 Additional Information
 ----------------------